mmore500/wse-async-ga/README.md

 ## Installation and Running

 See our [Continuous Integration config](https://github.com/mmore500/wse-async-ga/blob/master/.github/workflows/ci.yaml) for detailed instructions on installing dependencies and running project components.

-Note that the `test-csl` continuous integration components do not run within the scope of the public-facing `wse-async-ga` repository in order to protect Cerebras' intellectual property.

 ## Citing